-What kind of farms are eligible for funding?
+What kind of farms does Steward work with?

 Farmers and farming businesses practicing sustainable and regenerative agriculture, and who produce or raise food, commodities, or other products of high economic importance for direct sale.
 Steward funds projects that are:

 - Regenerative — farming practices that increase biodiversity, enrich soils, improve watershed health, sequester more carbon than they release, and enhance ecosystem services.